-The physical distancing protocols associated with the COVID-19 pandemic have made it difficult for health plans and providers to connect with individuals dually eligible for Medicare and Medicaid in order to identify needs, develop care plans, and provide ongoing care coordination.
-Consistent care coordination is particularly important for people with diabetes — 23 percent of dually eligible beneficiaries aged 21-64, and 25 percent of dually eligible beneficiaries 65 and over — as uncontrolled diabetes can lead to poor health outcomes, including cardiovascular disease, nerve damage, or damage to the kidneys, eyes, and feet.
+The physical distancing protocols associated with the COVID-19 public health emergency have made it difficult for health plans and providers to connect with individuals dually eligible for Medicare and Medicaid in order to identify needs, develop care plans, and provide ongoing care coordination.
+Consistent care coordination is particularly important for people with diabetes — 23 percent of dually eligible beneficiaries aged 21-64, and 25 percent of dually eligible beneficiaries 65 and over 1— as uncontrolled diabetes can lead to poor health outcomes, including cardiovascular disease, nerve damage, or damage to the kidneys, eyes, and feet.2

-This webinar features speakers with expertise in diabetes care management who have adjusted approaches to diabetes care assessment, planning, and management since the onset of the pandemic.
+This webinar features speakers with expertise in diabetes care management who have adjusted approaches to diabetes care assessment, planning, and management since the onset of the public health emergency.
 Speakers address the use of telehealth in providing both clinical management and self-management education and support.
 They also share concrete strategies for connecting people with diabetes to resources, including secure housing, food, medications, and diabetes management supplies.
-Finally, a person with diabetes shares their first-hand experience in managing their diabetes during the pandemic.
+Finally, a person with diabetes shares their first-hand experience in managing their diabetes during the public health emergency.

 By the end of this webinar, participants should be able to: